Courtesy of Ptuj Tourism Institute

 Note: In 2017, UNESCO designated the kurents’ traditions on its List of Intangible Cultural Heritage.
 It turned out that the same year I attended Kurentovanje in Ptuj, the kurents also made their United States debut in Cleveland, Ohio.
 Since then, I’ve been reunited with my fuzzy friends—twice.
-Brave the cold on February 10 for Cleveland's sixth annual Kurentovanje parade, or head to Ptuj from February 2-13.
+Brave the cold on February 22, 2020 for Cleveland’s annual Kurentovanje parade, or head to Ptuj from February 15-25, 2020.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips

 Southwest Credit Cards Offering Rare Opportunity to Earn a Valuable Companion Pass